- Oops!Something went wrong.Please try again later.

 SigmaTron International is a rather small company.
 It has a market capitalisation of US$13m, which means it is probably under the radar of most investors.
 It takes less money to influence the share price of a very small company.
 This may explain the excess volatility implied by this beta value.

 What this means for you:

 Since SigmaTron International has a reasonably high beta, it's worth considering why it is so heavily influenced by broader market sentiment.
 For example, it might be a high growth stock or have a lot of operating leverage in its business model.
-In order to fully understand whether SGMA is a good investment for you, we also need to consider important company-specific fundamentals such as SigmaTron International’s financial health and performance track record.
-I highly recommend you dive deeper by considering the following:
+This article aims to educate investors about beta values, but it's well worth looking at important company-specific fundamentals such as SigmaTron International’s financial health and performance track record.
+I urge you to continue your research by taking a look at the following:

 Financial Health: Are SGMA’s operations financially sustainable?
 Balance sheets can be hard to analyze, which is why we’ve done it for you.
 Check out our financial health checks here.